jama5262/jiffy/doc/README.md

 ```

 #### UTC
-Jiffy can also return date time in UTC.
+Get date time in UTC.
 See below
 ```dart
 // In local time
 Jiffy().format(); // 2019-10-20T14:18:45.069304